 The question, "what does LEED stand for?", is a common question asked by first time home builders, designers, and developers.
 LEED is an abbreviation for Leadership in Energy and Environmental Design.

 What does LEED stand for?

-It uses a third party verification system to determine if a project falls within LEED standards.
-There are several different levels of certification that a developer can home to attain: certified, silver, gold, and platinum.
-The third party individuals must become certified with the Green Building Certification Institute (GBCI) in order to gain an understanding of LEED's rating system.
+It uses a third-party verification system to determine if a project falls within LEED standards.
+There are several levels of certification that a developer can home to attain: certified, silver, gold, and platinum.
+The third-party individuals must become certified with the Green Building Certification Institute (GBCI) to gain an understanding of LEED's rating system.

 What Does LEED Accreditation Stand For?

 Accreditation is a title that a person can achieve who wants to distinguish themselves in the world of sustainable construction.
 Accreditation proves to your project team and future clients that you fully understand the complexity of running and managing a LEED project.

 - LEED Green Associate

 First tier accreditation for someone who wants to know the basics of the LEED rating system.
 It currently does not provide your project with an automatic point for participation but will at the very least, validate you in understanding the basic process of LEED certification

 - LEED AP with Specialty